prasannals/vidas_hospice_data_summary/README.md

 # Summary of the Vidas Hospice Data

-#### Tables in the data and selected important columns in each table (refer the individual table files to view all columns) -
+All the tables in Vidas Hospice data along with important columns in each table is presented below.
+Click on any column name to view the most frequently occuring values in that column.

 # care_translated